 The SP #4449

 The Southern Pacific #4449 is a special treat to see.
 It is the engine that pulled the Freedom Train in 1976.
 It was restored under the leadership of Doyle McCormack, our Banquet Guest Speaker.
-Visit the Oregon Rail Heritage Foundation to see this magnificent locomotive.
+Visit the Oregon Rail Heritage Center to see this magnificent locomotive.
+This locomotive will leave from the Oregon Rail Heritage Center for the trip to the BBQ at Oaks Park.
 You can also read about it in the "All Scale Rails" issue #17 of Nov/Dec 2017 by clicking here

 Pacific Northwest Live Steamers